Cairo Gang: Eastwood Hotel

 In the Eastwood Hotel at 91 Lower Leeson Street, the IRA failed to find their target, Captain Thomas Jennings.
 Other targets who escaped were Captain Jocelyn Hardy and Major William Lorraine King, a colleague of Hardy who was missing when Joe Dolan burst into King's room.
-According to the prim Todd Andrews, Dolan took revenge by giving King's half-naked mistress "a right scourging with a sword scabbard", and setting fire to the room afterwards.
+According to Todd Andrews, Dolan took revenge by giving King's half-naked mistress "a right scourging with a sword scabbard", and setting fire to the room afterwards.

 Major Frank Murray Maxwell Hallowell Carew, an intelligence officer who, with Captain Price, had almost cornered 3rd Tipperary Brigade commander Seán Treacy a month before, was on the list.
-(Treacy had been killed by G men as he tried to shoot his way out of a trap on 14 October, a week before the day of the Cairo Gang assassinations.)
+Treacy was killed by G men as he tried to shoot his way out of a trap on 14 October, a week before the day of the Cairo Gang assassinations.

 When the IRA came calling for Murray, he had moved to an apartment across the street.
 He heard the gunfire at his former lodging and fired his revolver at an IRA sentry outside.
 The sentry was hit and took cover inside the house.
 The Volunteers moved on.

 Several IRA men carried sledgehammers with them the morning of 21 November, because they expected to encounter bolted doors.
 They did not find any, but T. Ryle Dwyer claims that they used them to smash the skulls and faces of some of the officers they had shot.

 Two members of the Auxiliary Cadet Division, Temporary Cadets Frank Garniss, aged 34, and Cecil Augustus Morris, aged 24, were among a patrol of Auxiliaries who responded to the scene of one of the attacks, armed with .45 calibre Webley revolvers and a carbine.
 Garniss and Morris were shot and killed as they sought to cordon off the rear of one of the scenes of assassination.

 A listing in The Times of killed and wounded notes that, in addition to Caldow, Captain Brian Keenlyside, Colonel Hugh Montgomery, Major (Wilfrid) Woodcock and Lieutenant Randolph Murray were wounded.
 On 10 December 1920, Montgomery died of the wounds he received on Bloody Sunday.

 Fatalities

 Nineteen men were shot.
-Fourteen were killed on 21 November and Montgomery died later, making fifteen in all.
-Five were wounded (including King's mistress).
+Fourteen were killed on 21 November.
+Montgomery died later, making fifteen in all.
+Five were wounded, including King's mistress.
 Ames, Angliss, Baggallay, Bennet, Dowling, Fitzgerald, McCormack, MacLean, Montgomery, Newberry, Price, Wilde, Smith, Morris and Garniss were killed.

 Keenlyside, Woodcock, Murray and Caldow were wounded.
 Peel and others escaped.
 The dead included members of the "Cairo Gang", British Army Courts-Martial officers, the two Auxiliaries and a civilian informant.